Kosovo entry requirements for Egypt passport holders

 Frequently asked questions

-No. Kosovo does not offer visa on arrival for Egyptian citizens.
-You must apply for an e-Visa online before you travel.
+No. Kosovo does not offer visa-on-arrival for Egyptian citizens.
+You must obtain a visa from a Kosovo embassy or consulate before you travel.

-Processing usually takes 5–10 business days, but it can take longer during peak periods.
-Apply at least 3 weeks before your departure to be safe.
+Processing usually takes 5-15 working days, but it can be longer if the embassy needs to verify documents or conduct additional checks.
+Apply at least a month before your planned departure to be safe.

 Official sources